Scots-Ukraine space firm makes anti-tank obstacles

 But for those left behind the focus was now on helping to defend Dnipro from attack, with some joining the army and others turning peacetime civilian work to the task of constructing defences.

-Dnipro in eastern Ukraine has so far escaped the fighting, but people have started to flee the city.
+Dnipro in eastern Ukraine has so far escaped the fighting, but people have been fleeing the city.
 It is just 140 miles (225km) from Kharkiv, which has seen some of the heaviest and deadliest bombardments since the start of the invasion.

 Edinburgh-based Mr Levykin said: "Our workshops where we do welding techniques for rockets are now constructing anti-tank obstacles.